 During the simulation, the dummies in the pick-up truck are not wearing their seat belts, and they are ejected from the vehicle during the rollover crash.
-A frequent cause of death in car accidents is the ejection of the occupants from the vehicle.
+A frequent cause of death in car accidents is the ejection of the occupants from the car.

 Upon ejection, a vehicle occupant typically strikes the ground or other objects at highway speeds.
 Even if they survive the ejection, they can receive additional severe or fatal injuries if they fall in the roadway and are struck by other vehicles.